-What I do know is that leadership has REAL consequences.
-The decision Captain Scott resulted in lost lives and a sunken ship.
+What I do know is that leadership has consequences, good or bad.
+The decision of Captain Scott resulted in lost lives and a sunken ship.
 So, what should you do when faced with a crisis and avoid Captain Scott’s mistakes.
 I discovered the following principles:

-- Hope for the best, prepare for the worst – Optimism and confidence come from preparation.
-But if one fails to prepare, he or she prepares to fail.
-Ask what’s the worst thing that can happen before a crisis strikes and do everything within your control to be ready for it.
-Captain Scott didn’t appear prepared for the crisis in front of him, or he had a false sense of confidence that he could navigate through the storm.
+- Hope for the best; prepare for the worst.
+Optimism and confidence come from preparation.
+But if one fails to prepare, they prepare to fail.
+Ask what’s the worst thing that can happen before a crisis strikes, and do everything within your control to be ready for it.
+Captain Scott didn’t appear prepared for the emergency in front of him, or he had a false sense of confidence that he could navigate through the storm.

 What does the tragedy at Table Rock Lake teach us?
-That leadership has REAL consequences.
+That leadership has consequences, good or bad.
 Our decisions and actions matter.
 I recommend that you take the time to think through how you’d handle a crisis – professionally or personally.
-Your mental preparation may make all the difference.> Read More
+Your mental preparation may make all the difference.

 I’m a disciple of Christ and an executive at a Fortune 500 Company.
 In my blog, The Discipled Leader, I draw on my diverse business experience to help Christians connect their secular and spiritual lives at work.